martin12333/marti-onedrive/security-f8/security...ransomware,mitigate.f8.md

-So, experts are urging the victims to either hibernate their infected PCs or power them down as it helps save a copy of the memory where usually most of the ransomware strains store their encryption keys.
+So, experts are urging the victims to either hibernate their infected PCs or power them down

  Symantec Survey says that experts are recommending against PC reboots as it does worse than good.